wilfredinni/pysheetComments/2019/March/simple_args_kwargs/args-kwargs-made-simple.md

 ## Conclusion

 `*args` and `**kwargs` may seem scary, but the truth is that they are not that difficult to grasp and have the power to grant your functions with flexibility and readability.
+If you know about [tuples](https://www.pythoncheatsheet.org/#Tuple-Data-Type) and [dictionaries](https://www.pythoncheatsheet.org/#Dictionaries-and-Structuring-Data), you are ready to go.

 If you feel like playing with them, [this](https://hub.mybinder.org/user/wilfredinni-python-cheatsheet-pjyv1in6/notebooks/jupyter_notebooks/18_args_and_kwargs.ipynb) is an online Jupyter Notebook for you to try.

 Also, some examples make use of the `f-strings`, a relatively new way to format strings in Python (3.6+).
 If curious, [here](https://www.pythoncheatsheet.org/#Formatted-String-Literals-or-f-strings) you can read more about it.